SINDHU-192004/guess_the_word/README.md

 ## 📜 Attribution

-This project was created for OpenText internship onboarding tasks (2025).
+This project was developed as part of the OpenText Internship Onboarding Program (2025).
+It was created to fulfill the onboarding requirement of demonstrating proficiency in Python and Java, as outlined in the training modules provided to interns.